github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ##### Authenticating as an installation

+The fourth and final helper method `authenticate_installation` initializes an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as an installation, which you can use to make authenticated calls to the API.

 An _installation_ refers to any user or organization account that has installed the app.
 Even if someone installs the app on more than one repository, it only counts as one installation because it's within the same account.
-The last helper method `authenticate_installation` initializes an [Octokit client](https://octokit.github.io/octokit.rb/Octokit/Client.html) authenticated as an installation.
-This Octokit client is what you'd use to make authenticated API calls.

 ``` ruby
 # Instantiate an Octokit client authenticated as an installation of a